simondilhas/qto_buccaneer/README.md

 With this toolkit, you can:

-    Define metric logic using a YAML config file
+- Calculate project-wide metrics based on your definitions

-    Enrich and clean up IFC files—friendlier than raw ifcopenshell
+- Calculate metrics per room or space

-    Calculate project-wide metrics based on your definitions
+- Export results to Excel and other report formats

-    Calculate metrics per room or space
+- Define metric logic using a YAML config file, instead of having to deal with code

-    Export results to Excel and other report formats
+- Enrich and clean up IFC files—friendlier than raw ifcopenshell

 ## 🧭 Designed for abstractBIM Data